holliebaker/holliebaker.github.io/codelab-i/conditionals.md

 The user should be able to enter a number, or letter, corresponding to a menu choice.
 Don't forget to consider input validation.

+### Calculator App

+Use a switch statement to build a terminal-based calculator.
+The user should be able to enter a number, an operator and a second number.
+E.g., `3 + 5`.
+Process this input, storing the two numbers and the operator in variables, then use the switch statement to decide which mathematical operation to perform.

 ### Roman Numerals

 Use a **switch statement** to convert roman numerals `I, II, III, IV, V, VI, VII, VIII, IV, X` into their numerical counterparts.